ReoPro Side Effects

 Applies to abciximab: intravenous solution

-Along with its needed effects, abciximab (the active ingredient contained in ReoPro) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, abciximab (the active ingredient contained in ReoPro) may cause unwanted side effects that require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking abciximab:More common
+If any of the following side effects occur while taking abciximab, check with your doctor immediately:More common

 - blurred vision; confusion; dizziness, faintness, or lightheadedness when getting up from a lying or sitting position suddenly; sweating; unusual tiredness or weakness